SchroedingersLion/SamplingToyhouse/README.md

 An efficient framework to test novel sampling schemes on simple problems.

 ## What is it for?
-We are interested in drawing samples from the continuous density $$\rho(q)\propto e^{-U(q)}$$ with given potential energy function $U(q)$.
-Our sampling methods of choice are Markov Chain Monte Carlo (MCMC) methods built on either
-Langevin or Hamiltonian dynamics.
+We are interested in drawing samples from a given continuous probability density $\rho(x)\in L^{1}\cap L^{2}$, where $x\in\mathbb{R}^{m}$ for some $m$, and $L^{1}$ and $L^{2}$ denote the spaces of absolutely and square-integrable functions, respectively.
+We can transform this into a canonical sampling problem by defining a function $U(x)$ such that $$\rho(x):=\frac{1}{Z}e^{-U(x)}$$,with normalization constant $Z$.
+We call the function $U(x)=-\log\big(\rho(x)\big)-\log\big(Z\big)$ the potential energy.
+Note that in the setting we are considering here, it is fine to work with the unnormalized density and assume $Z=1$ from now on.
-Since there is an abundance of different MCMC sampling schemes out there, and researchers keep developing novel algorithms with each passing day, it would be useful to have a library collecting these schemes in a unified way.
-Moreover, as novel algorithms need to be tested on various problems specified by different $U(q)$, the library of sampling schemes should be accompanied by a library of test problems to run them on.
+Our sampling methods of choice are Markov Chain Monte Carlo (MCMC) methods.
+There is an abundance of different MCMC sampling schemes out there, and researchers keep developing novel algorithms with each passing day.
+Moreover, there are many different problem classes U(x), differing in size and complexity, that are used to test new methods on.
+At the same time, there are computational packages that provide MCMC sampling capabilities.
-This would be most useful to mathematical researchers (professors and students alike!) working on novel MCMC methods.

-While there are many libraries and frameworks out there that provide state-of-the art sampling schemes, they often suffer from one or more of the following drawbacks:
+While there are many libraries and frameworks out there, they often suffer from one or more of the following drawbacks:

-1. They are too big and complex so that it is difficult for the researcher to know what exactly is going on under the hood.
+1. They are too complex so that the researcher needs to blindly trust their implementation.

 2. They are bloated with tools and utilities that are not of interest to the researcher.

-3. They only offer schemes that had been widely tested and are already in wide use (as opposed to the most recent, most novel schemes that sampling researchers work on).
+3. They only offer schemes that are already in wide use (as opposed to the most recent, most novel schemes that sampling researchers work on).

-4. They don't offer the option to specify arbitrary test problems $U(q)$ or observables to be collected.
+4. They don't allow for specifying arbitrary test problems U(x) or observables to collect.

-5. It takes too much programming / software engineering experience to contribute to their development (eg. by adding new samplers).
+5. It takes too much software engineering experience to contribute to their development (eg. by adding new samplers).

 This project tries to be the answer to these points.
-It targets the mathematical, statistical, or physical science researcher that works on novel sampling schemes that need to be tested on simple problems.
-It is a minimalistic framework and aims to be both efficient and easy to use.
+We develop the **SamplingToyhouse** as a handy framework that combines a library of MCMC sampling schemes with a library of problems to test them on.
+It is an efficient tool for researchers (professors and students alike!) from fields like mathematics, stastistics, or the physical sciences working on novel MCMC methods.
+The codebase is written in C++ to ensure short runtimes and allow for very rapid examinations of the models (eg. hyperparameter studies).
+The framework is minimalistic and aims to be both efficient and easy to use.
 Moreover, it is straight-forwardly expandable.
 Specifically, it has the following features:

-• A library of efficiently implemented MCMC sampling algorithms that is easily expandable.
+• A library of efficiently implemented MCMC sampling algorithms that is easily extendable.

-• A library of various test problems governed by different choices of $U(q)$ that is easily expandable.
+• A library of various test problems governed by different choices of U(x) that is easily extendable.

 • The straight-forward specification of observables that are to be collected by the samplers.